firedev/firedev.github.io/_posts/2015-10-17-functional-service-objects-on-rails.md

 background_size: cover
 ---

-After watching an excellent talk "Blending Functional and OO Programming in Ruby" given by Piotr Solnica on Full Stack Fest 2015.
+Watching an excellent talk "Blending Functional and OO Programming in Ruby" given by Piotr Solnica on Full Stack Fest 2015 made me think.
 I have tried different ways of organizing my service objects and here is what I came up with.

 ## Background

 The idea is to switch from Object Oriented mentality and stateful objects to more functional way of doing things when only data is passed through your system.

 I am working on this motivational portal.
 Let's use a concept from the project for the sake of example.
 The models involved in this example are `User`, `Motivation`, `Shop` and `Role`.

 `Motivation` is some data that defines `Shop` to which `User` has access to in a given month and his `Role` in regards to that.
 Each month a `User` can be assigned to different `Shops` and different `Roles`.
 Say, an employee this month and shop manager the next month.
 I call such managers "chief" since manager was already taken.

 ## Stuff everything into model

 For current month we need to get the list of shops user can manage.
 And to do that we have to use multiple tables.
 The most obvious solution is to stuff everything into User model:

 ```ruby
 class User < ActiveRecord::Base